New Zealand DL class locomotive

 The New Zealand DL class of diesel-electric locomotives was manufactured for KiwiRail by CRRC Dalian with engines from MTU.
-They are the most powerful diesel-electric locomotives in service in New Zealand.
+They were the most powerful diesel-electric locomotives in service in New Zealand until the introduction of the DM locomotives to the South Island in 2025.

-In 2009, an order for 20 locomotives was placed (delivered 2010-2011), a further 20 were ordered in 2011 (for 2012 delivery but postponed to 2013 due to reliability issues).
+In 2009, an order for 20 locomotives was placed (delivered 2010-2011), and a further 20 were ordered in 2011 (for 2012 delivery but postponed to 2013 due to reliability issues).
 A third batch of eight was ordered in September 2013 (delivered 2015).
 A fourth order for an additional 15 was placed by KiwiRail in 2016, to replace the EF class electric locomotives on the North Island Main Trunk, but the decision to scrap the electrification was later reversed.
 A fifth batch of 10 locomotives was ordered in 2020.

-The DLs were the first new build diesel-electric mainline locomotives on New Zealand's rail network since the DF class was introduced in 1979.
-The order marked one of the first steps of considerable investment in KiwiRail, and the first order for a Chinese-built locomotive from a western country.
+The DLs were the first newly built diesel-electric mainline locomotives on New Zealand's rail network since the DF class was introduced in 1979.
+The order marked one of the first steps of considerable investment in KiwiRail, and the first order for a Chinese-built locomotive from the country.

 Background

-The acquisition of new locomotives was first proposed by Tranz Rail in 2002, who proposed to buy the General Motors EMD FT42CU and known as the DK class.
+The acquisition of new locomotives was first proposed by Tranz Rail in 2002, who investigated the General Motors EMD FT42CU, to be classified as the DK class.
 This locomotive, in essence, would have been a single-cabbed version of the EMD Class 66 locomotive, with the second cab replaced by dynamic brake equipment.
 Tranz Rail's finances meant it never managed to place an order before Toll NZ purchased Tranz Rail in 2003.
 The DK class proposal was shelved, with Toll instead working on a different locomotive concept known as the DL class.
-Toll's DL class was based on building a brand new double-cab clone of the DX class locomotives, using common components from the DX class such as the same bogies, traction motors, and General Electric 7FDL-12 engine but all built new on a newly manufactured frame, and to be built in Toll Rail's own workshops.
-The DX class was seen as the best and most reliable locomotive in the fleet, and Hutt Workshops already had expertise in the heavy overhaul and rebuild of the DX class locomotives.
+Toll's DL class was based on building a brand new double-cab clone of the DX class locomotives, using common components from the DX class, such as the same bogies, traction motors, and General Electric 7FDL-12 engine.
+The locomotives would have a newly manufactured frame and would be built in Toll Rail's own workshops.
+The DX class was the best and most reliable locomotive in the fleet, and Hutt Workshops already had expertise in the heavy overhaul and rebuild of the DX class locomotives.
 This DL proposal was also known in its final form as the "Arakaha" locomotive proposal, with the intention for the locomotives to be built at Hillside Workshops.